0792211827/NLP_DL_and_Comp_vision_Projects/NLP_PROJECTS/TruthLens:_Spotting_Fake_News/README.md

-# Fake-news-prediction
+# TruthLens: Spotting Fake News
 # Overview
-## Title: **Fake News Prediction**
+## Title: **TruthLens: Spotting Fake News**

-**Overview:** Welcome to the Fake News Prediction project!
+**Overview:** Welcome to the TruthLens: Spotting Fake News project!
 This project aims to develop a machine learning model to detect and classify fake news articles.
 By leveraging natural language processing and machine learning techniques, we aim to build a model that can accurately identify deceptive content and help mitigate the spread of misinformation.
 This analysis can assist in maintaining the integrity of information and promoting informed decision-making.

 ## Aim
 Your task in this project is to create a machine learning model that predicts whether a news article is fake or real based on its content.
 Accurate predictions can help in identifying misleading information, improving content quality, and ensuring that credible news reaches the public.